 Western Antarctic Peninsula ~ Danco Coast and Neumeyer and Lemaire Channel

 You’ll make your way down the coast into Wilhemina Bay, Neko Harbour, and Paradise Bay, among the most beautiful areas in Antarctica.
 These waters rank high on our long list of favorite places for Zodiac cruising.
 Enjoy views of sculpted icebergs and surfacing whales as you cruise the inner bays near spectacular glaciers and ethereal mountains.
-You can expect wonderful whale behavior in these plentiful summer feeding grounds.
-The krill swarms are enormous.
-You will find colonies of gentoo and chinstrap penguins, sometimes in mixed colonies, along with their attendant scavengers: snowy sheathbills, brown skuas, south solar skuas, and kelp gulls.
-Hope for a landing in Neko Harbour on the Antarctic continent proper, hopefully with an opportunity for a walk and an incredible view.
+You can expect wonderful whale behavior in these plentiful summer feeding grounds as the krill swarms are enormous.
+You will find colonies of gentoo and chinstrap penguins, sometimes in mixed colonies, along with their attendant scavengers: snowy sheathbills, brown skuas, south polar skuas, and kelp gulls.
+Hope for a landing in Neko Harbour on the Antarctic continent proper, with an opportunity for a walk and an incredible view.

-Hope for good conditions to travel further south along the western side of the Peninsula, possibly down to Crystal Sound, the Antarctic Circle, Fish Islands, and beyond into Margarite Bay to explore the southern reaches of summer navigable waters.
+Hope for good conditions to travel further south along the western side of the Peninsula, possibly down to Crystal Sound, the Antarctic Circle, and Fish Islands to explore the southern reaches of summer navigable waters.
 Look for snow petrel, Antarctic petrel, ice-loving Antarctic minke whales, and maybe an extremely rare Ross seal.
 When you are out in the golden light of an Antarctic evening, be sure to put your camera down for a moment and simply absorb the beauty and silence.

 You’ll leisurely sail north, keeping your eyes out for cetaceans, including orcas and even rare beaked whales, and explore wonderful coves that are breeding areas for leopard seals.
-You will surely find yourself cruising with humpbacks as they swim and lunge feed among the icebergs offshore in these waters where whale populations escaped the worst of the whaling age.
+You will surely find yourself cruising with humpbacks as they swim and lunge feed among the icebergs offshore in these waters where whale populations are recovering from the extreme exploitation of the 20th century whaling era.
 The region offers excellent opportunities to find Antarctic minke whales feeding and orcas cruising for seals and penguins.
 The photography in these rich krill areas of the Peninsula is truly fantastic.
 Port Lockroy, located at the end of the very narrow and beautiful Peltier Channel close to Neumeyer Channel, has a British Antarctica Survey maritime museum and a sprawling gentoo penguin colony.